The Science-Religion Dichotomy – NOT

 There is a habit among those with weak arguments to attack the opposition rather than present their own reasonable alternatives.
 Atheists just say “no”.

 My own very real experience confirms that there is a spiritual dimension to mankind, and therefore a real incentive for religion.
-If you’ve read this far you may wish to investigate Peak Experiences and/or check out an earlier blog, but know this:
+If you’ve read this far you may wish to investigate Peak Experiences, but know this:

 There is no science-religion dichotomy.
 They simply represent different roads toward the same goal: Truth.
 The same goal pursued by EXTREME Ethics.

 This entry was posted on Tuesday, November 6th, 2012 at 2:17 pm and is filed under Ethics Issues.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.